Marimba

 Sound is produced by the bars, but the marimba owes its distinctive sound to the resonators.
 Only the column of air is important, so the resonators can be made out of any material.
 I chose steel conduit for its price.
 The hardware store was practically giving it away.

-The ends were sealed by inserting PVC endcaps, and the air column tuned to the proper volume.
+The ends were sealed by inserting PVC endcaps, and the air columns were tuned to the proper volume.
 Galvanized steel isn't the prettiest metal to look at, so I painted the pipes silver.

 Side view

-The frame is made of solid oak from an old table, and cedar trimmings.
-I am rather tall, so the height can be adjusted by the silver bolts on the sides.
+The frame is made of solid oak from an old table, with cedar trimmings.
+I'm rather tall, so the height can be adjusted by the silver bolts on the sides.
 Casters greatly increase mobility.

 Top angle

-Many are daunted by the layout of the bars, but it is really the same as a piano's.
+Many non-percussionists are daunted by the layout of the bars, but it's really the same as a piano's.
 Thus most music translates well, albeit with some loss in chords.
 The unique look and tone of the marimba is more than enough to compensate for any shortcomings.

 Waveform

 "Wow, that's amazing Ms. Tzar, but how does it sound?"
 Well, why don't you listen for yourself?
-The recording doesn't do justice in capturing the overtones, but at least it gives you an idea of what it sounds like.
+The recording doesn't do justice in capturing the bass resonance, but at least it gives you an idea of what it sounds like.

 ~~Spatula Tzar